joe-antognini/joe-antognini.github.io/_posts/2019-07-31-ai-residency-reflections.md

 A few days later she said she had discussed with some higher ups and said that I could keep the completion bonus (although I learned a few months later that I had to pay back a portion of my signing bonus).
-I was a bit tired of Google's antics by now and decided to leave the residency a few weeks early and get a head start at Whisper.
+I was a bit tired of Google's antics by now and decided to leave the residency two weeks early and get a head start at Whisper.

 As it turned out I was the only resident to leave Google for another company.
 Most of the residents who didn't have PhDs went to grad school, and the rest